Slusheeking/INAVVI_0.0.1/docs/03_autonomous_trading_system_workflow.md

 These workflow diagrams provide a comprehensive visualization of the Autonomous Trading System, showing how data and control flow through the system.
 The modular architecture allows for clear separation of concerns while ensuring that all components work together seamlessly to create an adaptive, high-performance trading system.

 The system's workflow is designed to be robust, with clear data flows and control paths.
 Each subsystem has well-defined responsibilities and interfaces, allowing for independent development and testing while ensuring that the system as a whole functions cohesively.

+The CI/CD pipeline ensures that code changes are automatically built, tested, and deployed in a consistent and reliable manner, reducing the risk of errors and improving the overall quality of the system.

 By following these workflows, developers can understand how the system operates and how to extend or modify specific components without disrupting the overall system functionality.